-Mr Christopher Austin, Conference Chair.
-Director, CTS Consultants
+Mr Chris Austin, Director, CTS Consultants (QLD) Co-chair

 With over 20 years of experience in corporate management and having built and managed his own business enterprises, Chris has developed a broad range of skills and experience.
 He has had extensive experience in management, sales, and marketing roles primarily within manufacturing and distribution organisations within the Building and Construction Industry.

 In recent years, Chris has provided Management Consultancy services specialising in strategic planning, emergency and disaster management planning, investigations and inquiries and process improvement.
 He is a member of a number of Boards including Crime Stopper Queensland and the Veterans Review Board and is the Vice Chair of the Queensland Advisory Committee for the Commemoration of the Anzac Centenary.
 Chris is a serving officer in the Army Reserve holding the rank of Colonel and is now posted as Deputy Commander of the 11th Brigade – Queensland’s Army Reserve brigade.
 Chris has represented the ADF on Humanitarian Assistance and Disaster Relief working groups and exercises throughout Asia over the past four years.
 He has operational service in East Timor, the Middle East and the Queensland Flood Recovery.
 Chris is an Honorary Aide de Camp to the Governor General of Australia.

 Chris provides his experience as an Independent Company director specialising in SME’s in the private sector.

 Ms Kate Fitzgerald, Executive Director, Police, Fines and Crime Prevention, Department of Justice and Community Safety Victoria.
 Conference Co-Chair